 - Credits Pushback: When Nickelodeon first ran the movie, they did this, and instead of using the movie's credits, they copied the credits straight from IMDB - complete with some credits having "[Uncredited]" next to them!

-- Cut Song: David Bowie recorded a song titled "(Safe in This) Sky Life" for the film's soundtrack, but it was ultimately cut, presumably because it wouldn't have meshed well with the finalized hip-hop-centric version.
+- Cut Song: David Bowie recorded a song titled "(Safe in This) Sky Life" for the film's soundtrack, but it was ultimately cut, due to the scene it was written for being axed from the film.
 The song would eventually be re-recorded as the B-side to Bowie's 2002 single "Everyone Says 'Hi'", under the shortened title of "Safe".